 It is lightweight and not bulky since it is made of plastic.
 So, you can easily carry it in your camera bag.

-If you are into travel photography, then you would be very comfortable using the Nifty fifty lens than any others.
+If you are into travel photography, then you would be very comfortable using the nifty fifty.

 9. Good to Record Videos